Team-Fennec/WinterEngine/README.md

+> [!NOTE]
+> This is still extremely work in progress and extremely experimental!
+As more things are completed we will polish the code up, but right now there is one programmer on the project and the focus is making the engine work over everything else.

 ![](Branding/LogoB.svg)
-The modular source-like inhouse C# game engine used by Team Fennec.
-Forever open source, MIT Licensed.
+The modular source-like C# game engine used by Team Fennec.

 Features Include:
-- Familiar file formats for Source:tm: developers (KeyValues and DataModel)
+- Familiar file formats for Source developers (KeyValues and DataModel)
 - Modular design with (relatively) interchangeable components
-- Entity Component System inspired by Unity:tm: and Source 2:tm:
+- Entity Component System inspired by Unity
 - Game as a module system
-- Physics Engine inspired by VPhysics:tm:
+- Jolt Physics
-- In Engine tooling system inspired by Source 2:tm:
+- In Engine tooling system inspired by Source 2
-- Complete Level Editor inspired by Source 2:tm: Hammer

 ## Building
 In order to build WinterEngine you'll need the following: